xddxdd/bird-lg-go/README.md

 An alternative implementation for [bird-lg](https://github.com/sileht/bird-lg) written in Go.
 Both frontend and backend (proxy) are implemented, and can work with either the original Python implementation or the Go implementation.

+> The code on master branch no longer support BIRDv1.
+Branch "bird1" is the last version that supports BIRDv1.

 Frontend
 --------